 \subsubsection{Multiple-Choice Questions}

-The MCQs were manually parsed into question stems and statements by three authors, where the stem provides contextual information to evaluate the truth of each statement.
+The MCQs were manually parsed into question stems and statements by three authors, where the stem provides contextual information to evaluate each statement.
 For each stem, we randomly generate MCQs that contain two to five statements extracted from the original MCQ.
-Each question includes one correct answer and three distractors, randomly selected from the set of all possible incorrect answers.
-The set of incorrect answers comprises all answer combinations in which at least one statement is incorrect, according to the ground truth of each statement.
-This ensures a uniform number of answer choices per question and a baseline accuracy of approximately 25\% for a random guesser.
+Each question includes one correct answer and 3 / 7 / 15 / 31 distractors, randomly selected from the set of all possible incorrect answers where applicable.
+The set of incorrect answers comprises all answer combinations where at least one statement is incorrect.
+This ensures a uniform number of answer choices per question and a baseline accuracy for a random guesser.

-To unify the evaluation metric across formats, we convert all TFQs into a multiple-choice format.
+To unify the evaluation metric across formats, we convert all TFQs into multiple-choice format.
 First, each TFQ is manually parsed into a question stem (if applicable) and a statement.
 For questions that share the same stem, we group them and randomly generate MCQs with two to five associated statements.
 For stemless questions, we group them by domain and design templates to generate MCQs with two to five randomly selected statements.
-As with the original MCQs, each converted question includes four answer choices: one correct option and three randomly selected incorrect options from the entire pool of possible answers.
-This process yields a total of 1,660 MCQs.
-A sample MCQ can be found in Appendix~\ref{appendix:sample_mcq}.
+As with the original MCQs, each converted question includes four answer choices: one correct option and 3 / 7 / 15 / 31 randomly selected incorrect options from the entire pool of possible answers.
+This process yields a total of 4,696 MCQs.
+A sample MCQ-4 can be found in Figure~\ref{fig:sample+questions}.